AndrasKovacs/smalltt/README.md

 Setting RTS options is important and often overlooked.
 The performance gains from the right settings can be easily 30-50%.
-The default arena size in GHC (1MB or 4MB from ghc 9.2) is very tiny compared to typical RAM sizes.
+The default arena size in GHC (1MB or 4MB starting from GHC 9.2) is very tiny compared to typical RAM sizes.
 In smalltt I set the default RTS options to be `-A64M -N8`.
 This means that effective arena size is 8 * 64 = 512MB, so smalltt allocates in 512MB chunks.
 Is this wasteful?
 RAM sizes below 8GB are getting increasingly rare; 512MB is 1/16th of that, and